Leo III and the Image War

 Opening Scene: The Imperial Palace, Constantinople, 726 CE

 Leo paused, his hand touching the cool surface of his sword hilt.
-For months, he had wrestled with a profound theological question that was increasingly becoming a matter of state security.
-Throughout the empire, he had witnessed what he considered a disturbing trend: people prostrating themselves before icons, kissing them, burning incense before them, even scraping off paint to mix into their drinks as medicine.
+For months he had wrestled with a theological question that was becoming a matter of state security.
+Throughout the empire he had witnessed what he considered a disturbing trend: people prostrating themselves before icons, kissing them, burning incense before them.
+Some scraped off paint to mix into their drinks as medicine.
+To the emperor's military mind, shaped by years of fighting Muslim armies who strictly prohibited images in worship, this seemed dangerously close to idolatry.
+The empire had recently suffered humiliating defeats, including a devastating siege of Constantinople by the Arabs in 717-718.
+Could these military setbacks be divine punishment for straying from true worship?

 Historical Context: The Rise of Icons

-The theological justification for icons rested on the Incarnation: since God had taken physical form in Christ, it was argued, He could be depicted in physical form.
+The theological justification for icons rested on the Incarnation.
+Since God had taken physical form in Christ, it was argued, He could be depicted in physical form.
 Icons of the Virgin Mary, saints, and biblical scenes filled churches and homes.
 They were carried in processions, used as personal protection, and viewed as miracle-working objects.

 The Great Controversy Unfolds